rl4694/arsa/README.md

 To create the env for a new developer, run `make dev_env`.

+# Objectives (from assignment instructions):

+- create an API server for a geographic database.

+- implement CRUD operations on a related set of data stored in a database. (countries, states, and cities)

+- deploy the project to the cloud using CI/CD.

+- include a dozen or more endpoints.

+- ensure all endpoints and functions have unit tests.

+- thoroughly documented each endpoint for [Swagger](https://swagger.io/).

 ## Ideas
 The following is a list of ideas involving geographic data we could implement:
 - Natural Disasters ([earthquakes](https://www.kaggle.com/datasets/warcoder/earthquake-dataset), [tsunamis](https://www.kaggle.com/datasets/andrewmvd/tsunami-dataset))